anshuman13/score-app/README.md

 ## Front end application

-1. In the root folder, Run `npm install`.
+1. In the frontend folder, Run `npm install`.
 2. Run `npm start` to start the front end application.